JyothsnaAshok/openmrs-android-client-user-guide/features.md

       [registration]: assets/openmrs_android_client_offline_registration.png

       After entering all the details press the "Register Patient" button at the bottom.
 After successful registration of the patient you       will be taken to a page which shows the summary view of the patient.
-While working offline the patient's ID will be `null`.
+While working offline the patient's ID will be `NULL`.
 Whenever the client will get connected to the internet it will assign an ID to the patient.

       ![OpenMRS Android Client patient summary][summary]